 At Linton Mead we recognise that children learn through play and first-hand experiences.

+Reception is made up of two classrooms and a large outdoor area.
+In Reception both teachers work closely with all of the children across the year group.
 We have many areas that the children can take ownership of their own learning including spaces where they can explore, be creative, have quiet time and learn securely and safely.
 The areas that the children independently use are: woodwork, creative/making, reading, writing, music, construction and water.
 Most of these areas are available inside and outside.

 In addition to these areas we have many large areas outside where children can develop multiple skills, these include, a mud kitchen, gravel pit, monkey bars, climbing frames, mini beast hotels, water play, planting areas and a sensory garden.

 Each day we have set carpet input sessions where we cover, phonics, literacy and Maths.
 We also have other times in our timetables where we learn about other areas of the curriculum i.e. music and understanding the world.